Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 ## Session 1
-The first session is an "Introduction to Linux and command-line".
+The first session is an *"Introduction to Linux and command-line"*.
 This workshop is based on material Copyright © Software Carpentry ("The Unix Shell",[@unix_shell] "Using Shell with HPC",[@hpc_shell] and "Introduction to HPC"[@hpc_intro]).
 A lecture at the beginning of the workshop introduces the course and provides an overview